 Sausage and Rice Casserole

-All you need to make this healthy dish is a knife, a cutting board, a wooden spoon, and one sturdy skillet.
+All you need to make this Italian sausage recipe is a knife, a cutting board, a wooden spoon, and one sturdy skillet.
 Honestly, even if our dishwasher had been working the night I made it, I wouldn’t have even bothered to use it.

 This recipe is an adaptation of my Cabbage and Sausage Skillet.
 The flavor profiles of the two dishes are completely different, but both offer the speed and convenience I’m seeking on a weeknight.
 If you plan your recipe prep carefully, this sausage and rice casserole can be ready in just 30 minutes.

-While I’m happy to have my dishwasher back, I am thankful for the dinner inspiration it provided.
+While I’m happy to have my dishwasher back, I am thankful for the dinner inspiration its absence provided.
 Whether you have one in your kitchen or not, you’ll love the time this Italian Sausage and Rice Casserole saves, and your friends and family will love you for making it!

 Sausage and Rice Casserole

 Quick and easy Italian Sausage and Rice Casserole.
-Cooks in just ONE PAN!
+Cooks in just ONE POT!
 Smoky chicken sausage, juicy bell peppers, and brown rice in a zesty tomato sauce.

 Prep Time: 10 minutes